-Fresh herbs are handy for way more than just making the perfect pasta dish.
-If you want to spruce up wedding your bouquet - or any of your big day’s arrangements - with a bit of greenery, consider turning to some tried and true culinary favourites.
-Not only will these make your bouquet pop, but they also have some pretty wedding-appropriate meanings.
+Fresh herbs in a wedding bouquet—or any of your big day’s floral arrangements—are a great way to spruce them with a bit of greenery that's fragrant, too.
+Not only will herbs make your bouquet pop, but they also have some pretty wedding-appropriate meanings.
 And, as an added bonus, you can sneak some onto your plate during dinner if your meal needs an extra dash of flavour.

-Here are a few herbs to consider adding to your wedding bouquet.
+Here are a few herbs to put in your wedding bouquet.

 Going with a more rustic theme for your bouquet?
 Add a few sprigs of rosemary into the mix.
 This beautiful woody herb looks great when paired with wildflowers and is infused with tons of meaning.
 It symbolizes remembrance, love, loyalty and fidelity, making it more than worthy of its spot in your bouquet.

-Sage is all the rage in the world of wedding bouquets right now.
-It’s grayish-green tone looks great in the company of eucalyptus and ferns, making it an awesome option if you’re going with a leafier bouquet.
+Sage is all the rage when it comes to including herbs in wedding bouquets right now.
+Its grayish-green tone looks great in the company of eucalyptus and ferns, making it an awesome option if you’re going with a leafier bouquet.
 So, what does it represent?
-Wisdom, a long life and esteem.
+Wisdom, a long life, and esteem.
 Who doesn’t want that?!

 Dill is the herb of preservation and good spirits - two things that just about everyone wants for their marriage.
 It looks at home in wildflower bouquets, but thanks to its size and texture, it can be snuck into just about any arrangement.

 Parsley is the ultimate party herb (no not that kind of party), signifying merriment and joy (AKA what weddings are all about).
 Some sources also link it to love, protection and purification, making it a pretty appropriate addition to your bouquet.
 It pairs well with blooms like daisies and baby’s breath but can complement just about any type of flower in small doses.